 Required cadence

-- Monthly: 30-second functional test (manual push-button or automatic self-test).
+- Monthly: 30-second functional test (push-to-test or verify self-test) on each unit.

-- Always: Keep a written log of dates, results, and corrective actions.
+- Always: Keep a written log with date, type, results, and corrective actions.

 Pro tips

-- Standardize on self-testing models to reduce lift time and after-hours testing labor.
+- Standardize on self-testing models to reduce lifts and after-hours tests.

-- In freezers, perform tests at actual cold conditions to confirm heater and pack performance.
+- In freezers, perform the 90-minute test at actual cold ambient to validate the heater and battery.

-- Use wire guards and secure anchors in gyms/warehouses to prevent impact damage.
+- Use wire guards and robust anchors in gyms and warehouses to prevent damage.

 Comparison Tables & Buying Checklist